yulongkelly/yulongkelly/README.md

 ### Hi there 👋
+I am Kelly Wu.
+I am a third year Computer Science student at University of Waterloo in Canada.
+I am currently working in Arista Networks as a Platform Engineer Intern.

 <!--
 **yulongkelly/yulongkelly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.